judhowland/challenge-9/README.md

 ## Questions

 If you have any questions about the project, please email me at jud.howland@gmail.com.
-You may also access my repository at [judhowland](https://github.com/judhowland/).
+You may also access my GitHub repository here: [judhowland](https://github.com/judhowland/).